 Gravlax is a Nordic style that includes curing salmon in salt, sugar and dill, and oftentimes with alcohol as well.

 And then that leaves us with nova, which is the category that most often comes to mind when thinking of smoked salmon.
 Similar to lox, nova smoked salmon is cured with salt, but that’s not the end of the process.
 It’s then smoked at a temperature lower than 85°F, preserving the silky texture of the fish while producing a smoky flavor and velvety consistency often consumed in thin slices.
 Smoking the salmon at this temperature is also what puts it into its own category of cold smoked salmon.

 When we say our Cold Smoked Sockeye Salmon is unlike anything you’ve ever tasted before, we really mean it.

-For starters, it’s smoked with alder wood, which grows abundantly in Alaska.
-This is also the same wood that’s been traditionally used to smoke salmon by the state’s indigenous population, highly prized for giving the fish a nice sweet taste.
+For starters, it’s smoked with a blend of aromatic wood, giving the fish a nice sweet taste.
 Next, our smoked salmon is wild-caught and sustainable.
 Because it’s wild (and not farmed), our Cold Smoked Sockeye Salmon is leaner with a lower fat content.
 That means a richer taste and more robust flavor.
 Achieving this end result starts with our usual process of sourcing some of the best sockeye salmon from Alaska.
 Shortly after being caught, the sockeye salmon are then handpicked to be smoked.
 The selection process is based on size since smaller salmon cure more evenly.
-They’re then cured with some salt and brown sugar before the smoking begins.
+They’re then cured with some salt and brown sugar before drying out and placed in the smoker.